Featured

 Nyege Nyege Festival publicity photo

-- How do you continue to function in a time that is ever more hostile?
+- How do you continue to function in a time that is increasingly hostile?

-- Authentically Plastic: We had a party recently - the last one was at New Years.
-It's been a bit tricky, after the pandemic a lot of the spaces that we were using before shut down.
-There's a general feeling that the space for us in this city is shrinking.
-So the recent ones we've had have been hosted in our studio in Buziga (district in Kampala - ed.)
-It was great, we had a really stacked lineup and it brings a different energy when people feel that they are in our private space as opposed to being in a bar.
-But moving forward we want to go back to the way we worked pre-pandemic, finding spaces in the city and repurposing them for our events.
+Authentically Plastic: We had a party recently—the last one was on New Year’s.
+It’s been a bit tricky; after the pandemic, many of the spaces we used before shut down.
+There’s a growing sense that the space for us in this city is shrinking.
+So, the recent events we've held have been in our studio in Buziga.
+It was great—we had a really stacked lineup, and there’s a different energy when people are in our private space rather than a bar.
+But moving forward, we want to return to the approach we had before the pandemic—finding spaces in the city and repurposing them for our events.

-Right now, since the new years, the environment has abruptly become more hostile.
-There's a lot of discussion about queer people on the radio, television and in the government.
-I don't know where it's coming from, but it seems to be a campaign that is funded by evangelical groups from the US.
-So moving forward, in the near future, I don't see us having a party just because of safety concerns.
-Maybe later in the year.
-This year, what we're doing is trying to figure out other ways in which we can show up for the community.
-We just got funding to run a bunch of DJ and production workshops.
-We also want to help other creators who are interested in doing events - some of the lessons that we've learned in throwing events, the mistakes we've made and what can be done better.
+Since New Year’s, however, the environment has suddenly become much more hostile.
+There’s been a lot of discussion about queer people on the radio, on television, and in government.
+I’m not sure where it’s coming from, but it seems to be a campaign funded by evangelical groups from the U.S. Because of this, I don’t see us having another party in the near future due to safety concerns—maybe later in the year.
+For now, we’re focused on finding other ways to show up for the community.
+We’ve just received funding to run a series of DJ and production workshops.
+We also want to support other creators interested in hosting events, sharing the lessons we've learned along the way—the mistakes we've made and what we’ve learned that could make future events better.

 loop_blog_anti_mass.jpg__3333.0x1667.0_q85_subsampling-2.jpg